Fort Peck, Montana: Gateway to Wild Waters and Prehistoric Wonders

 Notable People & Pop Culture

-- Ron Hauge – Emmy-winning writer for The Simpsons, grew up in Fort Peck
+- Ron Hauge – Emmy award-winning writer for The Simpsons who grew up in Fort Peck

-- Wayne Hawkins – Pro football player for the Oakland Raiders, born in Fort Peck
+- Wayne Hawkins – Professional football player born in Fort Peck who played as a guard for the Oakland Raiders

-- Life Magazine Cover (1936) – Fort Peck Dam featured on the inaugural cover
+- Life Magazine Cover (1936) – Fort Peck Dam construction was featured on the inaugural cover of this iconic American publication

 Top Things to Do in Fort Peck

-- ✧ Fort Peck Dam – Marvel at one of the largest earth-filled dams in the world
+- ✧ Fort Peck Dam – Marvel at one of the largest earth-filled dams in the world, spanning 3.5 miles across the Missouri River

-- ✧ Fort Peck Interpretive Center and Museum – See Peck's Rex, a T. rex fossil, and learn about local paleontology
+- ✧ Fort Peck Interpretive Center and Museum – Encounter Peck's Rex, a nearly complete Tyrannosaurus rex fossil, and learn about the area's rich paleontological history

-- ✧ Fort Peck Lake – World-class fishing, boating, and water recreation
+- ✧ Fort Peck Lake – Experience world-class fishing, boating, and water recreation on Montana's largest body of water with 1,500 miles of shoreline

-- ✧ Fort Peck Summer Theatre – Professional productions in a historic 1934 theater
+- ✧ Fort Peck Summer Theatre – Enjoy professional theatrical productions in a historic 1934 theater that once entertained dam workers

 Local Industry & Economy